nankj/Fagel-19th-century-catalogues/README.md

 # Fagel-19th-century-catalogues

-Three nineteenth-century finding aids for the Fagel Collection held in the Library of Trinity College Dublin, transcribed, augmented, and stored as structured data
+Three nineteenth-century finding aids for the Fagel Collection held in the Library of Trinity College Dublin, transcribed, augmented, and stored as structured data.
+Enriched with volume measurements from modern conservation database.

 1. 1802 Bibliotheca Fageliana catalogue, compiled by Samuel Paterson
 2. 1872 Trinity Printed Catalogue
 3. 1809 Fagel Local Catalogue, a concordance between shelfmarks and Paterson's lot numbers, merged with the two catalogues above
-4. Volume measurements from modern conservation database

 ## Fields included in merged dataset